Better tomorrow starts now

 As a parent and professional, Ilona enjoys working with children with neurodevelopmental, emotional, sensory, and behavioral differences.
 Her specialties include working with autistic children, teens and adults who struggle with anxiety, depression, low self-esteem, emotional dysregulation, and other issues that prevent them from reaching their full potential.
 In addition, Ilona offers support, guidance, and individual and family counseling to caregivers of neurodivergent children.

 Ilona offers strength-based, solution-oriented approach to find what works best for each individual.
-Ilona integrates a variety of therapeutic approaches in her work, including Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), Play Therapy (DIR, Autplay), and other modalities.
+Ilona integrates a variety of therapeutic approaches in her work, including Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), Exposure and Response Prevention (ERP), Accelerated Resolution Therapy (ART), Play Therapy (DIR/Floortime®, Autplay®), and other modalities.
 She believes that neurological differences are what makes each person unique and her goal is to help her clients embrace their differences, claim their strengths and used them constructively.
 Ilona's believes that growth can happen at any age and there is no such thing as unattainable goals in one's life.

 Pamela Meyers, MA, NCC, LPC